 When an ex-spouse refuses to abide by the terms of a family court order or a parenting plan, it can cause both hardship and stress.
-At Lewert Law, an experienced Boca Raton family law attorney can help clients enforce child support and alimony orders to ensure their security and best interests.
+At Lewert Law, an experienced Boca Raton child support enforcement attorney can help clients enforce child support and alimony orders to ensure their security and best interests.
 We also help parents enforce their parenting and timesharing rights to ensure that both parents are active participants in their children’s lives and that neither parent is acting counter to the best interests of the child.

 When a Florida court issues a child support order, a spousal support order, or a visitation order, that order must be followed, and it can be enforced.
 To enforce child support, you must have a child support order signed by a judge and filed with a court clerk’s office.

 When an ex-spouse fails to comply fully with a court order, Florida law provides a number of tools to coax persons into cooperation and to penalize noncompliance.
 One thing that you can do is file a motion for civil contempt, which will ask the court to find your ex-spouse in contempt of court because of the violation of a court order.
 This informs the court that you have a valid court order and that you ex is noncompliant.
 You and your ex will then have to attend a contempt hearing where your attorney will present the evidence of noncompliance.
 Your ex-spouse will be allowed to offer a defense.
 If you can prove your case to a judge’s satisfaction, the ex-spouse will be held in contempt of court.